Political and Campaign Activities of Judges and Judicial Candidates* in General

 Paragraph (A)(10) prohibits judges from making comments that might impair the fairness of pending or impending judicial proceedings.
 This provision does not restrict rulings, statements, or instructions by a judge that may appropriately affect the outcome of a matter.

 Pledges, Promises, or Commitments

 The role of a judge is different from that of a legislator or executive branch official, even when the judge is subject to public election.
 Campaigns for judicial office must be conducted differently from campaigns for other offices.

 Paragraph (A)(11) makes applicable to both judges and judicial candidates the prohibition that applies to judges in Rule 2.10(B), relating to pledges, promises, or commitments that are inconsistent with the impartial performance of the adjudicative duties of the judicial office.

-The making of a pledge, promise, or commitment is not dependent upon, or limited to, the use of any specific words or phrases; instead, the totality of the statement must be examined to determine if a reasonable person would believe that the candidate for judicial office has specifically undertaken to reach a particular result.
+The making of a pledge, promise, or commitment is not dependent upon, or limited to, the use of any specific words or phrases; instead, the totality of the statement must be examined to determine if a reasonable person would believe that the judge or judicial candidate for judicial office has specifically undertaken to reach a particular result.

 Political and Campaign Activities of Judges in Retention Elections